Pranta78/SwarmPrompt/README.md

 - `position`: this argument mainly indicates whether to use demonstration (zero-shot or few-shot)
 - `sample_num`: the size of dev set, mainly used for generation task where there is no need to set the `dev_file`
 - `prompt_num`: number of examples for few-shot demonstrations

-## 📎 Framework

-For the pipeline of EvoPrompt, there are mainly three steps as follows, while for each of them algorthms, there exists slight differences to instantiate.

-- **Initialization**: We apply prompts generated manually written or generated by GPT as the initial population. (see in the `prompts.txt` and `prompts_auto.txt` under the path of each dataset)
-- **Evolution** (mutation and crossover): For templates used for DE and GA, see the file `./data/templates_ga` and `./data/templates_de`.
-We use a demonstration including one example of the algorithm implementation to get precise and expected prompt following the steps of evolution.
-To avoid the LLMs copying the demonstration,the demonstration of the task is different from the task of implementation.

-- **Evaluation and update**: After each iteration, we need select which prompts should be maintained in the population to update.
-For GA, we maintain top-$N$ prompts in each iteration while for DE, we replace the old prompt if the newly generated is better.

-### 🧬 Genetic Algorithm

-- **Selection strategy**: in each iteration, we need to select parents for mutation and crossover, as donors to child prompts.
-Set the argument `sel_mode` to apply different strategy.
-There are three choices: `["wheel", "random", "tour"]`, we use `wheel` by default.
-- **Update**: After generating a population with the same size of the original population, $N$, we select top-$N$ as the new population.

-### 🧬 Differential Evolution

-- **Design in DE**: We apply different DE templates for ablations.
-Specify the argument `template` to use different settings.
-  - Eliminate Prompt 3: `--template v2`
-  - Prompt 3 (random): add the argument `--donor_random`
-  - Prompt 3 (best): `--template v1` (default setting)
-  - Different part: `--template v3`
-- **Update**: Different from GA, in each iteration for each prompt `p`, several donor prompts are used for the new prompt `p'`, if `p'` is better than `p`, `p` will be replaced by `p'`.
-Otherwise, it will be maintained.

 ## 🌳 Code Strucutre